NickMcClintock/NickMcClintock.github.io/_posts/2019-02-25-NYC-StreetSlam.markdown

 ---

 <div class="project_text">
 The <em>NYC Street Slam</em> was a media project for Xpogo in which we set up two teams, a bunch of challenges, and gave them 12 hours to complete as many as they could.
-I worked with a team of 6 others to film this project, and edited the video and all the motion graphics.....
 </div>